 How Acidic Skin & Other Chemicals Can Affect Metal in Medical ID Bracelets.

 It’s well known that some skin types can cause metals to deteriorate faster than others: Yet the explanation is not easy to pinpoint.
 We’ve seen that high acid skin in some people can actually pit the metal surfaces making it appear gray and dull.
 This includes all precious metals.
-Sometimes it changes the color of jewelry to copper which unfortunately cannot be cleaned away.
+Sometimes it changes the color of rhodium-silver and pewter to copper which unfortunately cannot be cleaned away.
 We’ve come to attribute this chemical reaction to higher than normal acid levels on the skins’ surface which in turn, can etch or pit almost any metal finish.
-Even plated or solid gold, silver, rhodium and platinum can be etched and tarnished from higher than normal acid skin.
+In extreme cases, even plated or solid gold, silver, rhodium and platinum can be etched and tarnished from higher than normal acid skin.
+Read more at My Health And Living.

-Uncommon, but not unheard of: Some people feel as though they are alone with this issue.
+“I can strip chrome off a watch..."
+It's uncommon, but not unheard of that some people feel as though they are alone with this issue.
 The reality is that because we encounter hundreds of patients in need of medical ID bracelets every day—we can assure you that you're not alone.
 Here are some comments from others who struggle with finding the right metals and accessories to fit their skin type: “I can strip chrome off a watch after a few months and have destroyed a few pairs of sunglasses by causing them to peel where they contact my face”—“I used to eat through the Timex watches my parents bought me in months until Dad gave me one of his old stainless steel watches.”—Courtesy of: http://www.basenotes.net/threads/168446-acidic-skin

 Acid wards off infections: Thanks to the University of California San Francisco, we can partially explain why even normal skin tends to be acidic from a medical perspective.
 They tell us, “for decades scientists have known that the outer layers of the skin are about as acidic as a bowl of crushed tomatoes.
 This acidity was believed to help ward off infections by preventing the growth of bacteria” and helps “to maintain the skin’s strength and integrity” and “that the acid is produced when enzymes break down fat-like molecules in skin cells into smaller acid-tipped fat molecules called fatty acids”.
 Courtesy of University of California San Francisco (SFVAMC researchers article).